Robust Rate-Adaptive Wireless Communication Using ACK/NAK-Feedback: System Model

 Moreover, \eqref{optimal_rate} implies that $R_t^*$ is invariant to time $t$.
 Note that the decoupling that occurs here is reminiscent of the decoupling that occurred with ideal rate selection (\ref{eq:objective})-(\ref{eq:constraint}) under perfect channel state information, i.e., (\ref{eq:genie}).

 In the next section, we shall see that the choice of estimator plays a key role in the overall performance of the practical rate adaptation scheme.
 Recall that the estimator determines $p(\gamma\ |\ \hat{\gamma}({\bf I}_{T\probe+1}))$, which determines the expected error probability constraint.
-Under certain scenarios, we shall see that a solution to (\ref{eq:optimal_rate}) does not exist, i.e., that no rates within $\mathcal{R}$ satisfy the expected error probability constraint.
+Under certain scenarios, we shall see that a solution to (\ref{eq:optimal_rate}) does not exist, i.e., that no rates within $\mathcal{R}$ satisfy the expected error probability constraint. \textr{Later, in Section~\ref{sec:estimator}, we develop a non-Bayesian estimator in and show that, with that estimator, the set ${\mathcal{P}}(\hat{\gamma}_{T\probe+1})$ will contain merely the class of Gaussian distributions, asymptotically as $T\probe \to \infty$, for any set, ${\cal P}$, of prior distributions with finite mean and variance for the SNR.}